iamoxygen/S3-REST-API-node.js/README.md

 ######
     GET /api/object/get

-This endpoint retrieves a paginated list of all buckets.
+This endpoint retrieves a single object from S3 and database.

 #### Parameters
 - key: (*required*) to retrieves file from s3.